Accused gunman made ops plan to kill Lakeland family – complete with diversion, sheriff says

 Riley is charged with four counts of first-degree murder, one count of attempted first-degree murder, seven counts of attempted first-degree murder on a law enforcement officer, shooting into an occupied dwelling, two counts of armed burglary with battery, arson and cruelty to an animal.

-"Our goal is to make sure we get every shred of evidence so that when we go to court and prosecute Bryan, we convict him on every count that we charge him with," said Judd.
+"Our goal is to make sure we get every shred of evidence so that when we go to court and prosecute Bryan, we convict him on every count that we charge him with," Judd said.

 While Riley had no known history of violence, investigators say he'd been acting erratically recently and mentioned God told him to carry out the crime.